Passo Sella

 Sella Pass is one of the most iconic roads of the Dolomites

-Passo Sella is a high mountain pass at an elevation of 2.246m (7,368ft) above the sea level, located on the boundary of Trento and Bolzano provinces, in northern Italy.
+Passo Sella is a high mountain pass at an elevation of 2.246m (7,368ft) above sea level, located in Italy.
 The views around you are terrific.

 When was the road to Sella Pass built?

 This pass is crowned by the wonderful Torri del Sella and Mesules.
-You can enjoy a really stunning view on the Sassolungo group (3,181 meters).
-The views are breathtaking!
-The road to the summit was opened on 26th of October 1856 and its construction dates back to 1843.
+You can enjoy a really stunning view of the Sassolungo group (3,181 meters).
+The views are breathtaking, and each small village you go through is charming and lovely.
 There’s a hotel and some opportunities for refreshments at the summit.
-It’s usually very crowded in holiday seasons.
-Avoid the first three weeks of August.
+It’s usually very crowded in holiday seasons, so it's better to avoid the first three weeks of August.
+Huge coaches sneak constantly across the pass summit and spit out endless streams of tourists that disappear after a few minutes when they have taken hundreds of pictures and jammed the souvenir shop.